Ross Smith (darts player): BDO

-In the 2011 BDO World Darts Championship, he beat Tony O'Shea 3–1 in the first round and Willy van de Wiel 4–1 in the second round, before losing to eventual champion Martin Adams 1–5 in the quarter finals.
+2012–2017: Switch to PDC

 It was announced at the end of the 2012 BDO World Championship that Ross would be one of many players to compete in the rival PDC's 'Q School' the following season.
 He earned a tour card through the qualifiers Order of Merit.
-His best result of 2012 came just one week later as he reached the quarter-finals of the second Players Championship and lost 3–6 to Justin Pipe.
+His best result of 2012 came just one week later as he reached the quarter-finals of the second Players Championship and lost to Justin Pipe 6–3.

 Smith qualified for three of the five new European Tour events, but lost in the first round on each occasion.
-He came very close to defeating world number 5 Simon Whitlock in the third event, the European Darts Open as he led 5–2, but went on to lose 5–6.
+He came very close to defeating world number 5 Simon Whitlock in the third event, the 2012 European Darts Open as he led 5–2, but went on to lose 6–5.

 Smith headed into 2013 ranked world number 79, and reached his first semi-final on the PDC tour in April at the seventh UK Open Qualifier, where he lost 6–3 to John Part.
 At the UK Open itself, he fought back from 7–4 down in the third round against Jelle Klaasen to level at 7–7, before being edged out 9–7.
-He threw a nine-dart finish in the second round of the Gibraltar Darts Trophy against Adrian Lewis, but lost 5–6; this remained the last nine-dart finish achieved on the PDC European Tour until June 2018.
-Smith won four events on the PDC Challenge Tour during 2013 to top the Order of Merit which has earned him a place in the Grand Slam of Darts and the 2014 World Championship and also a two year PDC tour card which includes all of his 2014 entry fees.
+He threw a nine-dart finish in the second round of the 2013 Gibraltar Darts Trophy against Adrian Lewis, but lost 6–5; this remained the last nine-dart finish achieved on the PDC European Tour until June 2018.
+Smith won four events on the PDC Challenge Tour during 2013 to top the Order of Merit which has earned him a place in the Grand Slam of Darts and the 2014 World Championship and also a two-year PDC tour card which includes all of his 2014 entry fees.
 In the Grand Slam he lost each of his three games to Simon Whitlock, Wes Newton and Mark Webster to finish bottom of Group G. He played Whitlock in the first round of the World Championship and was beaten 3–0 in sets.